istio/istio.io/_docs/tasks/traffic-management/request-timeouts.md

 `reviews` service to take longer than 1 second to complete and consequently you could see the timeout in action.

-You observed that the BookInfo productpage (which calls the `reviews` service to populate the page), instead of displaying reviews, displayed the message: Sorry, product reviews are currently unavailable for this book.
+You observed that the Bookinfo productpage (which calls the `reviews` service to populate the page), instead of displaying reviews, displayed the message: Sorry, product reviews are currently unavailable for this book.
 This was the result of it receiving the timeout error from the `reviews` service.